 The PokerStars.net Asia Pacific Poker Tour is up there with the premier tournament tours for players in Asia and Down Under.

 Similar in nature to PokerStars' ANZPT, the APPT covers several Asian and Australasian nations, features large fields, huge production values fit for TV, and incredible prizes for the winners.
-The most recent season of the APPT kicked off in Macao at the Macau' poker room.
-It then headed to Seoul, South Korea, at the swanky Walker Hill Paradise Casino, with Cebu in the Philippines, the snowy retreat of Queenstown in New Zealand, and the world-famous Crown Casino in Melbourne, Australia, all hosting stops.
+The most recent season 10 of the APPT kicked off in Macao at the Macau' poker room.
+It then headed to Seoul, South Korea where the APPT Seoul Festival of Poker was also taking place.
+Manila and Melbourne were additional hosting stops for the massive event; however, nothing took the place of passing the chips at the tables of Macao.

 With an interesting blend of established global poker pros and local talent, plus a bunch of qualifiers satellite-ing in via cheap tourneys on PokerStars, the APPT boasts one of the most eclectic playing crowds around.